knetikcloud/knetikcloud-javascript-client/docs/ContentArticlesApi.md

 Create a new article

 Articles are blobs of text with titles, a category and assets.
-Formatting and display of the text is in the hands of the front end.&lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions:&lt;/b&gt; POST
+Formatting and display of the text is in the hands of the front end.&lt;br /&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; POST

 ### Example
 ```javascript